iDigitalFlame/ThunderStorm/docs/Quickstart.md

 the main menu.
 Then type `listeners` and hit enter.

 > PROTIP: You can always hit CTRL+C to cancel a command or go back one level
-> while CTRL+D will exit the shell.
+> while CTRL+D will always exit the shell.

 Now you should see the following prompt: